Nadia et Sarra

 Nadia et Sarra, is a 2006 Franco-Tunisian drama film directed by Moufida Tlatli and produced by Ephraim Gordon.
 The film stars Hiam Abbass and Dorra Zarrouk in the lead roles whereas Hichem Rostom, Nejia Ouerghi, Nadia Saiji, Mohamed Ali Ben Jemaa and Nidhal Guiga made supportive roles.
-The film deals with Nadia, a 47-year-old Tunisian professor and her enters struggling with menopause.
+The film deals with Nadia, a 47-year-old Tunisian professor entering menopause.

-The film has been shot in Tunis, Tunisia.
+The film was shot in Tunis, Tunisia.
 The film made its premier on 20 June 2006 in France.
 The film received mixed reviews from critics.